inpsyde/.github/README.md

 ## How to create issue and PR templates?
 [About issue and pull request templates](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates)

-## License and copyright
+## Copyright and License

-This repository is a free software, and is released under the terms of the MIT license.
-See [LICENSE](./LICENSE) for complete license.
+Good news, this library is free for everyone!
+Since it's released under the MIT License you can use it free of charge on your personal or commercial website.